natcap/invest/ci/release/bugfix-autorelease-branch-pr-body.md

 1. Approve and merge this PR.
 2. Delete the branch `$TARGET_BRANCH` once the PR is merged.
-3. Publish the draft release object at https://github.com/$GITHUB_REPOSITORY/releases/tag/$BUGFIX_VERSION.
+3. Take a look at the release object and make sure everything is there: https://github.com/$GITHUB_REPOSITORY/releases/tag/$BUGFIX_VERSION.
 4. Upload python wheels to PyPI.
 An issue was created for this, so remember to mark progress there as well.